Children’s Feet & Growing Pains

 Growing Pains In The Heels (Sever’s Disease)

-Growing pains at the back of the heels occur when a tight Achilles tendon that attaches to the heel bone pulls and irritates the growth plate that is present at the back of the heel.
-The Achilles is the strongest tendon in the body and exerts tremendous force during running, so this is the most common area we see for growing pains.
+Growing pains at the back of the heels occur when a tight Achilles tendon that attaches to the heel bone pulls and irritates the growth plate at the back of the heel.
+The Achilles is the strongest tendon in the body and exerts tremendous force during running, which is the most common area for growing pains.
 This is medically known as Sever’s Disease - but don’t worry, this is not a disease but a condition that we can help with.

 Learn More About Sever's Disease Learn More About Sever's Disease